nya3jp/tast/docs/test_dependencies.md

 *   `tablet_mode` - The ability to enter tablet mode.
 The device is either a convertible device or a tablet device.
 *   `tpm` - A [Trusted Platform Module] chip.
+*   `transparent_hugepage` - Set if transparent hugepages are enabled on the current platform.
 *   `vm_host` - The ability to [run virtual machines].

 Software features are composed from USE flags. [local_test_runner] lists boolean